K-h-a-l-e-d/Counter_App_Bloc/README.md

 - triggering a snackbar message if the counter value is a multiple of 5

 ## code explanation
- the counter part code flow is done as the following:-
+ the code flow is done as the following:-
+counter part:
  1- the counter value displayed is obtained from the provided counter bloc state (initially  set as 0)
- 2- on pressing the increment/decrement floating action button an event (CounterIncrement/CounterDecrement (provided by blocProvider) ) is triggered which emits the State Class that increments then updates the current state count value which in turn is updated at the ui by the builder
+ 2- on pressing the increment/decrement floating action button an event (CounterIncrement/CounterDecrement (provided by blocProvider) ) is triggered which emits the State Class that
+    increments then updates the current state count value which in turn is updated at the ui by the builder
  3- when the counter value reaches a value that is a multiple of 5 a state is emitted which can be used inside the listener in the counter ui to display a snackbar message
+Themes part:
+ 1- the ThemeState is provided to the theme property in material app in main page and its set initially as dark theme, when the switch button is toggled (ThemeToggle) event is
+    triggered which emits a state that checks whether the current theme is dark or light then it updates the state with the opposite theme

 ## Application Screenshots: